Miss World 1991

 Miss World 1991 was the 41st edition of the Miss World pageant, at the Georgia World Congress Center in Atlanta, Georgia, the United States, on 28 December 1991.

-Gina Tolleson of the United States crowned Ninibeth Leal of Venezuela as her successor at the conclusion of the event.
+At the conclusion of the event, Gina Tolleson of the United States crowned Ninibeth Leal of Venezuela as her successor at the conclusion of the event.
+It is the fourth victory of Venezuela in the pageant.
 Miss World 1991 was scheduled to be held in the Dominican Republic but, due to scheduling difficulties, Miss World organisers moved the pageant, first to Puerto Rico, then finally settling in Atlanta, Georgia, in the United States.
 Preliminary swimsuits for the 1991 Miss World pageant was held in South Africa.

 Selection of participants

 Replacements

 Antonia Balint of Hungary was stripped of the Miss Hungary 1991 title, after photographs printed in Hungarian newspapers showed that she had previously appeared in the men's magazine Lui and other publications against Miss World rules.
 She was replaced by her first runner-up, Timea Raba but Raba couldn't replace her for the same reason.
 Orsolya Michina represented Hungary instead.